MaxTheBeast300/Hist1900memex/docs/thoughts/atomicNotes/Competences.md

 ### Related Links

-Social necessities spells the need of new technology, but it's always competence that dictates whether it can happen such as the need for classification: [[website/sourceNotes/@AmherstMethodOrigins2022]]
+Social necessities spells the need of new technology, but it's always competence that dictates whether it can happen such as the need for classification: [[@AmherstMethodOrigins2022]]

-What happens when there is an abundance of competences, but a lack of social neccessity? [[memex2_ideas_notes/Technological_stagnation]]
+What happens when there is an abundance of competences, but a lack of social neccessity? [[Technological_stagnation]]